Keeping Your Dog Safe During a Flood or Hurricane

-How to Prepare Before a Storm
+How to Prepare for Your Dog Before a Hurricane

 - Papers please.
 Put your dog and cat’s important documents, such as vaccination records, your vet’s contact information, and your pet’s microchip number, in a waterproof, sealed bag.